 - util/bqueue.c util/bqueue.h: A blocking queue.
-See the header and source files for instructions on how to use it. - util/hash.c util/hash.h: Hash function to use with the hash table.
-Note that if two items hash to the same vale, they will overwrite each other.
-It's acceptable for your program to just exit should this rare occurrence happen it's our fault for providing a subprime hashtable implementation. - node.c: Code for a driver that implements all functionality that only uses the TCP API functions, e.g. connect, sendfile, etc. It only has holes for implementation-specific functions such as up, down, routes, etc. Feel free to take this code and use it for your driver. - node_readline.c: The same thing as node.c except that it uses lib readline.
+See the header and source files for instructions on how to use it. - util/circular\buffer.c util/circular\buffer.h: A circular buffer, which will probably be useful as you implement the sliding window buffer. - node.c: Code for a driver that implements all functionality that only uses the TCP API functions, e.g. connect, sendfile, etc. It only has holes for implementation-specific functions such as up, down, routes, etc. Feel free to take this code and use it for your driver. - node\readline.c: The same thing as node.c except that it uses lib readline.
 This means you can use up down arrow keys to scroll through your command history and tab to auto-complete file path.
 This will make your experience with your console much better.
 Compile it with -lreadline.

 We've also modified the debugging macros to prepend messages with a timestamp.
 These are also in the util directory.
-It's node in the pub folder.